NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

 send all EMS messages that have a severity of `Error`, `Alert` or `Emergency`.
 You can change the matching conditions at any time by updating the matching conditions file that is created in the S3 bucket.
 The name of the file will be \<OntapAdminServer\>-conditions where "\<OntapAdminServer\>" is the value you set for the OntapAdminServer parameter.
-To find the name of the S3 bucket, or any of the resources that were created, you can go to the CloudFormation service in the AWS console, click on the stack you created (based on the name you provided as the first parameter above), and then click on the "Resources" tab.

 ### Post Installation Checks
 After the stack has been created, check the status of the Lambda function to make sure it is